-Introducing improved technology in- October seeding because of excessive creased bush bean yields by 33 percent in rainfall during October and November. association with maize.
+Introducing improved technology increased bush bean yields by 33 percent in monoculture and by 144 percent in association with maize.
 Climbing bean yields from two marginal locations showed the same tendencies, with a maximum yield of 1,570 kg/ha for cultivar P525 in monoculture in one trial.
-These results indicate that varieties and technology can be adapted to farm conditions, and give the small farmer significant production in-
+These results indicate that varieties and technology can be adapted to farm conditions, and give the small farmer significant production increases.